 Few AIM-listed drug development companies have late-stage clinical assets in the pipeline

 ImmuPharma plc is an exception.
-The Company’s lead compound, Lupuzor™, a potential treatment for Lupus, is undergoing a Phase III clinical trial, which is currently dosing patients across the US, Europe and Mauritius and which is expected to read-out top line results in Q1 2018.
+The Company’s lead compound, Lupuzor™, a potential treatment for Lupus, has completed Phase 3 trial of dosing patients across the US, Europe and Mauritius and which is expected to read-out top line results in Q1 2018.

 An estimated 5 million individuals globally are thought to suffer from Lupus (known as Systemic Lupus Erythematosus or SLE) a chronic, life-threatening autoimmune, inflammatory disease with a pattern of flares and remission.
 Lupus can affect multiple organs such as skin, joints, kidneys, blood cells, brain, heart and lungs.
 It can appear in a multitude of forms, making diagnosis difficult with patients presenting to several different specialists (mainly dermatologists, rheumatologists and nephrologists).
 Awareness of the disease has steadily increased in recent years and should continue to do so due to well-organised patient groups and increased research and development activity into new treatments.
 New detection tools are now in place and are increasingly used by physicians, which coupled with greater recognition, should lead to an increase in diagnosis rates.